fluffle/goirc/README.md

 - `tr en|ja en|es text`: translate text into Japanese and Spanish
 - `flags raylu`: get's raylu's flags
 - `flags`: get's the flags of the user executing the command
-- `add john t`: gives john the t flag
+- `add raylu t`: gives raylu the t flag
-- `remove john t`: removes the t flag from john
+- `remove raylu t`: removes the t flag from raylu
-- `remove john`: removes all of john's flags
+- `remove raylu`: removes all of raylu's flags
 - `topic text`: sets the topic and basetopic to text
 - `topic`: gets the current basetopic
 - `appendtopic text`: if the topic does not starts with basetopic, sets the basetopic to the current topic.
 Makes the topic basetopic+text.